-Carleton Gifford died in 1945 and Raymah Gifford continued to live at 340 Commonwealth.
+Carleton Gifford died in September of 1945 and Raymah Gifford continued to live at 340 Commonwealth.
 Their daughter, Rosamond, lived with her.

 Raymah Gifford died in October of 1971.
 Rosamond Gifford continued to live at 340 Commonwealth until her death in July of 1997.

-In April of 1998, Clarendon Associates LLC, purchased 340 Commonwealth from the Dowse and Gifford estates.
+On April 9, 1998, 340 Commonwealth was purchased from Rosamond Gifford’s estate and the estate and heirs of Granton Dowse by Clarendon Associates LLC (Harold Brown, manager).
 In September of 1998, it applied for (and subsequently received) permission to convert the property from a single-family dwelling into four units.

-In August of 1999, it converted the property into four condominium units, the 340 Commonwealth Condominium.
+On August 6, 1999, Clarendon Associates converted the property into four condominium units, the 340 Commonwealth Condominium.